telehash/telehash.github.io/switch.md

 Details describing the distance logic, maintenance, and limits can be found in [DHT](dht.md) reference.

+When either side of the link is willing to [bridge](#bridge) packets for the other, it must include a `"bridge":["ipv4","ipv6"]` of the network types that it supports bridging for.
+This acts as an idicator to the recipient that it can make bridge requests for that network path type when needed.

 <a name="peer" />
 ### `"type":"peer"` - Introductions to new hashnames